 A dependant of a Tier 4 (General) student on the doctorate Extension Scheme must show that they have money for their living costs for each month of the Tier 4 (General) student's course, up to a maximum of 2 months.

 You must have a CAS statement to apply for your visa.
-A CAS statement is confirming that the University is sponsoring your visa and it give your person details, details of your course, confirm your tuition fees and amount paid, and other information about your admission to UEA.
+A CAS statement confirms that the University is sponsoring your visa and it gives your personal details, details of your course, confirms your tuition fees and amount paid, and other information about your admission to UEA.

-- You can only get a CAS 3 months before the start of your course or your visa end date
+- You can only get a CAS 3 months before the start of your course or 3 months before your visa end date

 - A CAS is only valid for 6 months